BahKooJ/FC3DEditor/Documentation/Parsing/Cact.md

 A value that is converted to a floating point number with a range of 0 - 1.
 Most commonly the fixed value to floating conversion is VALUE/4096
 ### Unit Measurement Value
 A value that is used to measure a unit like distance, time, size, or other measurements.
+### Team
+A value that references a common ID for team.
+Teams can be used by shooters to target actors.
+### Explosion
+A value that references an explosion.
+Either behavior 91 or a global one.

 # Values and Enums